IsseiMori/netlify-resume/content/publication/journalism-ai-2020/index.md

 publication_types: ["0"]

 # Publication name and optional abbreviated publication name.
-publication: "Artificial Life 2021"
+publication: ""
-publication_short: "ALIFE 2021"
+publication_short: ""

 abstract: ""

 # Summary.
 An optional shortened abstract.
-summary: "Best Art Award at ALIFE 2021.
-Designed an interactive 3D visualization of cosmological data, rendered with Slime Mold material using a physically-based volumetric path tracer."
+summary: "Speaker at Journalism AI Festival 2020.
+We have developed a system to identify female representation in news article images in an International journalism team."

-tags: ['Computer Graphics']
+tags: ['Computer Vision']
 categories: []
 featured: false